fsoft72/restest/README.md

 `restest` actions are defined inside a JSON file.

+With `restest` you can control return responses and test values against an expected result / behaviour.

 ## JSON file structure

 This is the smaller JSON file for `restest` you can write